The Little Mermaid (1989 film): Sequel and prequel

-In May 2016, Deadline Hollywood reported that Disney was in early development for a live-action adaptation of the film directed by Rob Marshall, with a screenplay by David Magee and Jane Goldman, and a story written by Magee, Marshall, and John DeLuca.
-Alan Menken will return as the film's composer and write new songs alongside Lin-Manuel Miranda, who will also co-produce the film with Marc Platt, Marshall, and DeLuca.
-Halle Bailey will star as Ariel along with Jonah Hauer-King, Javier Bardem and Melissa McCarthy, with Daveed Diggs, Jacob Tremblay, and Awkwafina in voice roles.
-Filming wrapped on July 11, 2021. and the film is scheduled to be released on May 26, 2023.

 The Little Mermaid Live!

 The Wonderful World of Disney: The Little Mermaid Live was set to air on October 3, 2017, and would have featured a broadcast of the film with a similar format to the Hollywood Bowl concerts.
 However, on August 3, 2017, it was announced that the special had been dropped due to budget issues.
 The project was revived to commemorate the 30th anniversary of the film's original release, and was aired on November 5, 2019.
 Auliʻi Cravalho, Queen Latifah and Shaggy starred as Ariel, Ursula and Sebastian, respectively.
 Other cast members included John Stamos as Chef Louis and Graham Phillips as Prince Eric.
 The special featured performances of songs from the film and its Broadway adaptations in a themed "dive-in theater" setting at the Disney lot, accompanied by the film itself.
 It was produced by Done and Dusted, with director-executive producer Hamish Hamilton.
 In addition to marking the film's anniversary, the special was also used as a pre-launch promotional push for the new Disney+ streaming service, which was launched on November 12, 2019.